kaihuan-huang/Review/resume/resume.md

 1. **React Native Development**: Demonstrating how to build a cross-platform mobile app, handling native components, and optimizing performance for both Android and iOS.
 2. **FastAPI for Web APIs**: Crafting efficient, type-safe RESTful APIs using FastAPI, showcasing knowledge in asynchronous programming, dependency injection, and automatic API documentation with Swagger UI.
 3. **Database Management and Optimization**: Implementing relational database design with PostgreSQL and MySQL, and leveraging Vector Database for high-speed data retrieval, focusing on normalization, indexing, and query optimization.'''

+Certainly!
+Let's dive into these areas in more detail to help you prepare for potential interview questions:

+### Full-Stack Web Development

+#### Front-End Development: React and React Native

+- **Component Lifecycle**: Understand the lifecycle of a React component, including mounting, updating, and unmounting phases.
+Know the purpose of lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
+For React hooks, be familiar with `useEffect` as a way to handle side effects in functional components.

+- **State Management**: Be able to discuss different state management solutions (e.g., Context API, Redux, MobX) and when to use them.
+You should explain how you would structure global state, manage asynchronous actions, and optimize for performance.

+- **Hooks**: Explain the purpose of hooks in React, focusing on commonly used hooks like `useState`, `useEffect`, `useContext`, and custom hooks.
+Discuss how hooks simplify component logic and promote code reuse.

+- **Performance Optimization**: For optimizing React applications, be prepared to talk about techniques such as code splitting, lazy loading components with `React.lazy` and `Suspense`, memoizing components with `React.memo`, and avoiding unnecessary re-renders with `useMemo` and `useCallback`.

+#### Back-End Development: Node.js, Express.js, Django, Flask

+- **Designing a RESTful API with Node.js**: When designing a RESTful API, you should be able to discuss creating endpoints that follow REST principles, handle CRUD operations, and use HTTP methods (GET, POST, PUT, DELETE) appropriately.
+Mention middleware in Express.js for handling cross-cutting concerns like logging, error handling, and authentication.

+- **Framework Choice**: Be ready to compare Node.js frameworks (like Express.js) with Python frameworks (like Django and Flask), discussing the pros and cons of each, including scenarios where one might be preferred over the others based on project requirements.

+#### Database Management: PostgreSQL, MySQL, MongoDB

+- **Schema Design**: For relational databases like PostgreSQL and MySQL, discuss normalization principles, designing tables and relationships (one-to-one, one-to-many, many-to-many), and using foreign keys for referential integrity.
+For MongoDB, talk about when to use embedded documents versus references.

+- **Normalization**: Explain the purpose of normalization in relational databases to reduce redundancy and improve data integrity.
+Be able to describe the normal forms (1NF, 2NF, 3NF, BCNF) and when denormalization might be appropriate for performance.

+- **SQL Queries**: Discuss writing efficient SQL queries, using joins, subqueries, aggregation functions, and indexes.
+For MongoDB, be familiar with aggregation pipelines and operations for querying and updating documents.

+- **Ensuring Data Integrity**: Talk about mechanisms to ensure data integrity, including primary keys, foreign keys, constraints (e.g., UNIQUE, NOT NULL, CHECK), and transactions.
+Mention ACID properties (Atomicity, Consistency, Isolation, Durability) and how they're supported by the database systems you've worked with.

+In preparation for your interviews, consider working on sample projects or contributing to open-source projects that allow you to apply these concepts.
+Additionally, practicing with real-world scenarios or case studies can help you articulate your thoughts and solutions more clearly during interviews.